jridgewell/minionette/README.md

 });
 ```

-This will allow for subview insertion using the special
+This will allow for template subview insertion using the special
 `{{#view}}regionName{{/view}}` syntax.
 For ease of use, have all of
 your new View classes extend from this, and they will all be compatible
 with Mustache.
-See [JS Bin](http://jsbin.com/oKEruPE/6/edit?js,output) for an
-example.